Skip to main content

 A.R.S. § 14-7431

-Arizona gives trustees the option to notify beneficiaries before taking certain actions related to trust principal and income.
-If a beneficiary does not object within at least thirty days, the trustee gains protection from liability for that action.
-If a beneficiary does object, either side can ask the court to decide.
+Arizona gives trustees the option to notify beneficiaries before taking certain actions.
+If no one objects within at least thirty days, the trustee gains liability protection.
+If a beneficiary objects, either side can ask the court to decide.

 Title 14, TRUST ADMINISTRATION